allenai/allennlp/tutorials/how_to/elmo.md

 * Add some dropout (0.5 is a good default value), either in the `Elmo` class directly, or in the next layer of your network.
 If the next layer of the network includes dropout then set `dropout=0` when constructing the `Elmo` class.
 * Add a small amount of L2 regularization to the scalar weighting parameters (`lambda=0.001` in the paper).
 These are the parameters named `scalar_mix_L.scalar_parameters.X` where `X=[0, 1, 2]` indexes the biLM layer and `L` indexes the number of ELMo representations included in the downstream model.
 Often performance is slightly higher for larger datasets without regularizing these parameters, but it can sometimes cause training to be unstable.

-Finally, we have found that including pre-trained GloVe or other word vectors in addition to ELMo provides little to no improvement over just using ELMo and slows down training.
+Finally, we have found that in some cases including pre-trained GloVe or other word vectors in addition to ELMo provides little to no improvement over just using ELMo and slows down training.
+However, we recommend experimenting with your dataset and model architecture for best results.